 - #8 – The most performing brands with KOLs: YSL beauty & Revolve

-THE BATTLE OF PERCEPTION – How do Chinese Millennials Perceive your Brand Through Digital?
+How Do Chinese Millennials Perceive Your Brand Through Digital?

 Today, the most desired brands are not those with the strongest patrimonial value, like Supreme, Sophia Webster, Urban Decay… But those with the highest cultural dimension.
 You can draw inspiration from what surrounds you, and communicate content that is easy to watch and remember.
 Luxury brands always need to remain desirable.
 So, they need to constantly reinvent themselves in a more premium and unique way.
 Think from craft credibility (your brand gets inspired) to street credibility (the brand inspires customers).
 This way, you will be able to create a strong sense of community.